Strawbs (album)

 Strawbs is the first album released by the English band Strawbs.
 The Sandy Denny & The Strawbs LP All Our Own Work was recorded earlier, but not released until 1973.

 Not initially issued in the US, US A&M did issue two singles ("Oh How She's Changed" b/w "Or Am I Dreaming", and "The Man Who Called Himself Jesus" b/w "Poor Jimmy Wilson").

-Legacy

 Track listing

 All tracks written by Dave Cousins, except where noted.

 These tracks were recorded on January 12, 1969 for John Peel's "Top Gear" radio show on BBC Radio 1.